geoedf/processors/pickleghcnddata/README.md

-# GHCND Input
+# Pickle GHCND Data
-Connector Input plugin to download GHCND meterological datasets from NOAA NCDC repositories
+Processor plugin that produces a pickle file out of rolling 7 and 30 day windows of GHCND data